 Pour this mixture over the apples and toss to coat all the apple pieces.

 Step Three: Bake

-Place the dish in the heated oven and bake for 15 minutes, then stir the apples.
-This helps cook the apple slices more evenly, preventing the top layer from getting dry.
+- Bake for 15 minutes, then stir the apples.
+This cooks the apple slices evenly and prevents the top layer from getting dry.

-Bake the apple slices for another 10 – 15 minutes, until the top layer of apples are golden brown around the edges and tender.
+- Bake for another 10 to 15 minutes, until the top is golden brown around the edges.
 Remove the dish from the oven and allow it to cool slightly before serving.

-A note on baking: If you want your apple slices more tender, you can bake them for another 3 – 5 minutes.
+For more tender apple slices, bake them for another 3–5 minutes.
 But be careful because if you bake them too long they will get mushy.
-I prefer a little spring to my apple slices so this baking time works perfectly for me.
+I prefer a little spring to my apple slices.

 Cover any uneaten apple slices and store them in the fridge for up to 7 days.
 Apple slices can be frozen for up to 3 months.